 Reviewer Mal Warwick began writing this blog in January 2010.
 He is a member of the National Book Critics Circle and the Northern California Book Reviewers and chairs the board of directors of the Bay Area Book Festival.
+Those of his reviews that involve Berkeley authors or stories set in Berkeley appear in the award-winning local news site, Berkeleyside.
 He is also a member of the Author’s Guild and has been a member of the Science Fiction and Fantasy Writers of America (SFFWA) since the 1970s.

 Mal’s most recent book is Hell on Earth: What We Can Learn from Dystopian Fiction (July 2017).
 For information about Hell on Earth, go to My newest book is about dystopian novels.
 He is the author, co-author, or editor of 20 other books, including The Business Solution to Poverty: Designing Products and Services for Three Billion New Customers and the best-selling fundraising text, How to Write Successful Fundraising Appeals, Third Edition.
 For a list of all his books that are still in print, go to My Books.

-Among the hundreds of nonprofits Mal and his colleagues served over the years are many of the nation’s largest and most distinguished charities as well as six Democratic Presidential candidates and scores of small, local, and regional organizations.
-Collectively, Mal and his associates have been responsible for raising more than one billion dollars in the form of small gifts, all of them from individuals.
+Among the hundreds of nonprofits Mr. Warwick and his colleagues served over the years are many of the nation’s largest and most distinguished charities as well as six Democratic Presidential candidates.
+Collectively, they have been responsible for raising more than one billion dollars—largely in the form of small gifts from individuals.

 A list of the books Mal has written, co-authored, or edited can be found at My Books.
 For a representative sample of Mal’s articles, go to his articles pages, Business and Other Topics and Fundraising and Nonprofits.